Salmondx/spring-soap-client-starter/README.md

-# Declarative SOAP client for Apache CXF (with Spring Boot starter)
+# Declarative SOAP client for Apache CXF (Spring Boot starter)
 ## About
 This library adds's Feign/Retrofit like support for CXF web services clients.
 With several annotations, you can create fully functional web service client with hystrix support and custom request/response serialization.